-The Safety Committee Chair maintains a record of these tests and training exercises, including a description of them, the dates and times they were held and an indication of whether they were announced or unannounced.
-In connection with at least one such test, the College will distribute to its students and employee's information to remind them of the College's emergency response and evacuation procedures.
+The Director of Safety Security & Disaster Preparation maintains a record of these tests and training exercises, including a description of them, the dates and times they were held and an indication of whether they were announced or unannounced.
+In connection with at least one such test, the College will distribute to its students and employees information to remind them of the College's emergency response and evacuation procedures.